About Concealed Carry

 Class instruction must take eight hours by state law.
 This can be broken up into smaller increments.
 You must answer at least 70% of the questions correct on a written test to qualify for a concealed carry permit in North Carolina.
 It is not required that you have an in depth knowledge of firearms to take a concealed carry class.
 We will spend more time on basic firearms training with less experienced students.
 It is recommended that you have basic pistol training such as that available through the NRA and NRA instructors.
 In fact, you do not even need to own a firearm to take the class.
 This means that a CC class with several people attending could have students with a wide range of firearms experience.

-The focus is on being explicit and detailed about what is stated in North Carolina law.
+The focus is on being explicit and detailed about what is stated in North Carolina law regarding the use of deadly force in self defense.
 There is also discussion about firearm safety and what to do and what not to do when interacting with law enforcement.
+There is also discussion of where a citizen is not allowed to concealed carry.
 There will be extensive review before taking the test.
 THERE IS NO LIVE AMMUNITION IN THE CLASS AREA.

 Knowing the Law